 On most days we are finished by three o’clock in the afternoon; however, many times this gets extended due to classes being held later, or too many interruptions throughout the day.
 Although no day is exactly the same, one thing I can always count on is logging into school and receiving a schedule of classes for the day and the week.
 What a great help!!!!!!

 Another thing that is an enormous help to the students and learning coach are the online classes held each month.
 This gives the students time to interact with the teacher and other classmates and gives them some time away from their normal schedule, with a lot of interesting subjects being covered.
 It also gives mom time for herself or to concentrate on another student.
 PA Virtual is the right choice for our family because it helps me to give the children a well-rounded home education.

 Student enrolled: Seraphina, Fifth Grade

-After 10 years as part of the PA Virtual family what motivation would there be to continue?
+After many years being part of the PA Virtual family, what motivation would there be to continue?
 Perhaps it is the world-class curriculum, maybe the flexibility and portability of the lessons that allow the children to pursue interests that require work outside the typical brick and mortar style school or the fact that the school works.
 The answer is all of the above.

 The oldest of my five children is self-motivated and she loves to delve a little deeper into some subjects.
 The assignment expectations for her only needed to be communicated about once a week and typically they would be completed.